serilog-mssql/serilog-sinks-mssqlserver/README.md

 Feature | Notes
 :--- | :---
+`UseAzureManagedIdentity` | Since the update of Microsoft.Data.SqlClient in sink release 5.8.0 Active Directory auth capabilities of SqlClient can be used.
+You can specify one of the supported AD authentication methods, which include Azure Managed Identites, directly in the connection string.
+Refer to the [SqlClient documentation](https://learn.microsoft.com/en-us/sql/connect/ado-net/sql/azure-active-directory-authentication?view=sql-server-ver16) for details.
 `AdditionalDataColumns` | Use the `AdditionalColumns` collection instead.
 Configuring the sink no longer relies upon .NET `DataColumn` objects or .NET `System` types.
 `Id.BigInt` | Use `Id.DataType = SqlDb.BigInt` instead.
 (The `BigInt` property was only available in dev packages).
 `Binary` and `VarBinary` | Due to the way Serilog represents property data internally, it isn't possible for the sink to access property data as a byte array, so the sink can't write to these column types.